The Unique Benue ‘Black And Red’ Idoma Traditional Cultural Attire Colours

 The Idoma people are the second largest ethnic group in Benue State though, there are other Idoma groups in parts of Nassarawa and Cross-River States.

-The Idoma people are well known with the “red and black” colours which represent their traditional cultural attire.
+The Idoma people are well known for the “red and black” colours which represent their traditional cultural attire.

-- How many of us know what the red and black stand for?
+How many of us know what red and black stand for?

 The Idoma traditional attire is popularly called, “Apa” by many parts of Idoma land, and “Edema” by the Edumoga people.
 The “black” colour on the Idoma attire signifies the “earth and burial shroud,” while the “red” colour signifies “royalty or red feather.”